T

 viewpoint

-An iconic landmark of Shanghai, offering panoramic views of the city from its observation decks.
-The unique design makes it a symbol of Pudong's rapid development.
+An iconic landmark of Shanghai's Pudong skyline, this tower offers panoramic views of the city from its various observation decks.
+It features unique spherical rooms and a transparent skywalk for an exhilarating perspective.

 • Book tickets online in advance to save time.